NicolasMM-prog/holyhack2023/README.md

 # HOLY HACK 2023

 This project is Binary Bandit's entry for 2023's edition of Holy Hack, organised by Academics For Technology.
-The challenge set upon by Easi was to develop a product, device or service that creates a new or improved form of insurance or financial tool for businesses and consumers based on challenges and opportunities within the Fintech industry.
+The challenge set upon by Easi was to develop a product, device or service that creates a new or improved form of insurance or financial tool for businesses and consumers based on challenges and opportunities within the fintech industry.
 One such challenge is the lack of mobile app development expertise in the fintech industry.
 Binary Bandits's solution is ShopCheap, a mobile app that aims to optimize cost-effective grocery shopping by providing a detailed overview of grocery products across common Belgian supermarkets such as Delhaize, Colruyt and Albert Heijn.